-Section 8 Visitors
+Section 8 ID badges / Visitors

 Teachers are not to have visitors on school property except on a short-term basis and only with permission of the principal.
 Included in the definition of visitors are family members of the teacher.
 Visitors should follow posted procedures for being on school property.
 Teachers are not to bring their children to school with them in lieu of taking them to childcare.
+All staff and visitors will be required to wear Identification badges during the scheduled day, while on school property.